lcwheeler/enzo/README.md

 Example:

-This example re-runs the stochastic evolutionary simulations performed in our preprint [Computational modeling of anthocyanin pathway evolution](https://www.biorxiv.org/content/early/2019/01/03/511089).
+This example re-runs the stochastic evolutionary simulations performed in our paper [Computational modeling of anthocyanin pathway evolution: Biases, hotspots, and trade-offs](https://www.biorxiv.org/content/early/2019/01/03/511089).

 ```python